metrom-xyz/monorepo/README.md

 # Metrom monorepo

 A monorepo for all things Metrom.
-The packages are managed through `pnpm` workspaces and `turborepo`.
+The packages are managed through `npm` workspaces and `turborepo`.

 ## Packages